WikiCoding/dotnet_mvc_ui_microsoft_identity_vehicles_project/README.md

 5. Npgsql.EntityFrameworkCore.PostgreSQL

 ## Run the project
-1. The db definition is in the docker-compose file
+1. The db definition is in the docker-compose file.
+The Webapp is commented our because I'm running locally.
+If you want to run the app in a container uncomment the docker-compose.yml and in appsettings.json change the ConnectionString for Docker
 ```bash
 docker-compose up -d
 ```